 Standardization allows for a higher level of industrialization, in this case the use of offshore or near shore migration factories.
 Standardization allows for a proven, reusable migration approach which can be executed quickly and reduce overall timelines.
 In my experience, this means standardizing processes and procedures, introducing standardized templates and processes early on in the project.
 It’s equally important to have a standard way of managing people as well as employing standardized migration scenarios.
 This allows for effective and quick cut-over activities, greatly reducing lead-times while improving quality at the same time.

 My key message?
-With extensive planning (adopting the 80/20 rule of planning vs. execution) and the use of standard process & procedures, you will achieve:
+With extensive planning (adopting the 80/20 rule of planning vs. execution) and the use of standard process and procedures, you will achieve:

 - A detailed financial control, avoiding costly extensions to the project and completing the initiative within budget and on time